Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Quadratic Convergence of the Oblique Rayleigh-Ritz

 \subsection{Non-hermitian Rayleigh-Quotient as back-up}

-This framework will only be used in the corner cases of failure of the default hermitian eigenproblem where $Q^*SQ$ turns out to be singular.
+This framework will only be used in the case of failure of the default hermitian eigenproblem where $Q^*SQ$ is singular.
 Here, we want to ensure that the alternative $M$ matrix is always non-singular and well-conditioned.
 One straightforward and practical choice that is very easy to check is setting $M \defeq \text{diag}(Q^*SQ)$.
 In that case, the dual basis becomes

 and the Rayleigh-Quotient $G$ is given by